nottrobin/maas-docs/en/manage-cli-images.md

 ## Add a boot source

-!!!
-Note:
+[note]
 To avoid unnecessary complexity, you should probably delete any existing boot sources before adding a new one.
+[/note]

 Presented below are two use cases for adding a boot source: